DM Glen Douglas: Facilities

-The depot covers an area of 226 ha and contains 56 magazines built into a hillside, capable of storing 40,000 cubic metres of conventional weapons, typically bombs, various types of ammunition, explosives and pyrotechnics.
+The depot covers an area of 226 ha and contained 56 magazines built into a hillside, capable of storing 40,000 cubic metres of conventional weapons, typically bombs, various types of ammunition, explosives and pyrotechnics.
+It was originally built for NATO between 1962 and 1966, but is now only used by the UK MOD.

+In 2024, the MOD announced they would demolish 16 buildings that had exceeded their life expectancy and were no longer used.
+It had been considered to be the largest munitions store in Western Europe, but now DM Kineton is.

 Northern Ammunition Jetty

 The Northern Ammunition Jetty (also known as Glen Mallan Jetty) is located on the edge of Loch Long, around 3 miles south of the main depot, to which it is connected by a military road which climbs along the western flank of Craggan Hill.
 The jetty is capable of accommodating a variety of Royal Navy and Royal Fleet Auxiliary vessels so that they can be loaded and unloaded with munitions as well as other provisions such as food and spare parts.
 The explosives license for the jetty allows up to 440 tonnes of explosives to be handled there.
 In 2020-21 the jetty was rebuilt to serve the Queen Elizabeth-class aircraft carriers.

+Type 26 frigates are being built at the BAE Systems Maritime shipyard at Govan, then transferred onto the semi-submersible heavy-lift barge Malin Augustea CD01, and taken down the Clyde then up Loch Long to the Glen Mallan jetty, to be floated off the barge for a gentle controlled launch.
+They are then taken by tugs upriver to the BAE Scotstoun shipyard for fitting out.